By David Medine and Gayatri Murthy

 Accordingly, Matthan proposes that intermediaries first review algorithmic queries to assess whether they are being used improperly (e.g., whether a lender is seeking an evaluation of risk based on prohibited factors such as gender, race or caste).
 Second, Matthan says, intermediaries should review algorithmic inputs and outputs to assess whether improper discrimination is occurring.
 Third, if the second step finds potentially problematic results, intermediaries should have greater access to the algorithm itself, or at least tools to probe the algorithm, to see if it is compliant.
 If shortcomings are detected, instead of just citing the problem, the intermediaries should try to suggest appropriate remedial measures.
 The theory is that, over time, individuals would be drawn to providers whose algorithms are ultimately found to be fair and compliant.

 In medicine, physicians have been treated as learned intermediaries between pharmaceutical companies and patients, warning patients about potential risks posed by medications.
 In the data protection context, learned intermediaries’ role could be expanded to perform a similar role, warning consumers about dangerous data practices or more broadly examining complex privacy notices and industry practices to better educate the public about their meaning and potential shortcomings.

 These three supplements to the traditional notice and consent approach to data protection demonstrate ways that individuals can be better protected in our ever more complex digital environment.

-This blog was originally posted on CGAP’s website.
+Source: originally posted on CGAP’s website.
+Copyright CGAP2022.